abby1635/CS30/Objective Processing-Java/Class Design Heirarchy/README.md

   - drawing is like an array
 - Create abstract and "real" procedures for classes, so object knows to draw itself
   - Must access both abstract and object procedures since both are loaded into the ArrayList
-- Declare the arguements for the rectangle (play with color, hexidemical and randomizing RGB)
+- Declare the arguments for the rectangle (play with color, hexadecimal and randomizing RGB)
+- Try executing to the CANVAS: notice something simple is using class design and heirarchy
+- Reuse the code to draw another rect(), using the random RGB colours
+- Assignment: create a circle class and load it to the shapes-ArrayList

 ---